Cornayy/react-graphql/README.md

-# GraphQL Course
+# GraphQL

-* Reference for MERN related stuff.
+Project in GraphQL, MongoDB, Node.JS and React.

+# Why?

+* To teach myself GraphQL.
+* To use as a reference for future projects.